AndreMuhamed/DC-Game_Quest/README.md

     - Description: This is a slash command that generates an answer in the GPT-3.5 style based on the entered question.
     - Function arguments:
       - `ctx`: Object of interaction with the command (interaction) from the `disnake` library, containing information about the command.
-      - `question': A string containing a question, on the basis of which the answer will be generated.
+      - `question`: A string containing a question, on the basis of which the answer will be generated.
     - Actions of the function:
-      - Calls the function `generate_chat_response(question)' to generate a response.
+      - Calls the function `generate_chat_response(question)` to generate a response.
       - Sends the generated response to the chat.

 17. Function `generate_chat_response(user_input)`: